Utah Deaf History and Culture

 Why the Website?

 I initially planned to write a book about Utah Deaf History and Culture, but I ultimately decided that creating a digital library website would be a more accessible option.
-I feel strongly about preserving and sharing the rich history and culture of the Utah Deaf community, and this decision was influenced by several important factors.
+I strongly believe in preserving and sharing the rich history and culture of the Utah Deaf community, and several key factors influenced this decision.

 • The impact of residential school in Ogden, Utah, decreased over time, and oral education and mainstreaming became more prevalent at the Utah School for the Deaf in the 1950s and 1960s.
 Consequently, the number of Utah Deaf community members decreased, and fewer graduates purchased the book.

-• Due to the significant reduction in the number of people who graduated from the Utah School for the Deaf, many of the older generations of graduates who valued language, heritage, and culture may not be around to buy the book.
+• Due to the significant reduction in the number of people graduating from the Utah School for the Deaf, many older generations of graduates who valued language, heritage, and culture may not be around to purchase the book.

 • There is a slim chance that younger people who have graduated from mainstream settings will buy it.